SaintLucifur/MyMotifFinding/README.md

 **NOTE**: We recommend using JupyterHub to run this package due to possible operating system conflicts and problems regarding package installment.

+* First go into the directory

 `cd MyMotifFinding`

+* Then run the following command

 `python MyMotifFinding.py -f <path_to_fasta_ref> -transfac <path_to_fac_file> -O <output_directory> <path_to_peaks_file>`